yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

 ---

-In IOTA, transactions must be sent to [IRI nodes](root://iri/0.1/introduction/overview.md).
+In IOTA, transactions must be sent to [nodes](../introduction/what-is-a-node.md).

-If you know the URL of an IRI node, you can send it a transaction.
-In this example we use the URL of an IRI node on the IOTA Devnet and use the [`getNodeInfo()`](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.getNodeInfo) method to check that the IRI node is online.
+If you know the URL of a node, you can send it a transaction.
+In this example we use the URL of a node on the IOTA Devnet and use the [`getNodeInfo()`](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.getNodeInfo) method to check that it's online.

 1. In the command prompt, create a working directory called `iota-example`